Statistics and compression of scl: of random walks in groups

 Consider the convolution measures $\mu^{*n}$ on $Y_h$.
 As $Y_h$ is compact, there is a weak limit $\nu$, which is a $\mu$-stationary probability measure.
 The measure $\nu$ pushes forward to a $\mu$-stationary probability measure on $Y \cup \partial Y$, which by abuse of notation we shall also refer to as $\nu$.
-We wish to show that $\nu$ is supported on the Gromov boundary, and this follows as an application of the following lemma:
+Actually this requires some elaboration: the map from $Y_h$ to $Y \cup \partial Y$ is only coarsely defined when the image is in $Y$, but is well-defined when the image is in $\partial Y$.
+On the other hand, it will turn out as a consequence of the next lemma that the part of $Y_h$ having image in $Y$ has zero $\nu$-measure, and therefore the pushforward of $\nu$ to $\partial Y$ is well-defined and $\mu$-stationary, as claimed.

-\begin{lemma}[\cite{Maher_heegaard}, Lem.~3.5] Consider a random walk generated by a symmetric finitely supported probability distribution $\mu$ on the isometry group of a (not necessarily proper) Gromov hyperbolic space $Y$, such that the group $G$ generated by the support of $\mu$ is non-elementary.
+\begin{lemma}[\cite{Maher_heegaard}, Lem.~3.5] Consider a random walk generated by a symmetric finitely supported probability distribution $\mu$ on the isometry group of a (not necessarily proper) Gromov hyperbolic simplicial complex $Y$, such that the group $G$ generated by the support of $\mu$ is non-elementary.
 Let $\nu$ be a $\mu$-stationary probability measure on $Y \cup \partial Y$, and let $\norm{\ \cdot\ }_G$ be any proper metric on $G$.

 Let $X$ be a set with the property that there is a sequence $\{ k_i \}_{i \in \mathbb{N}}$ such that for any translate $g X$ of $X$ there is a sequence $\{ w_i\}_{i \in \mathbb{N}}$ of elements of $G$, such that the translates $gX, w_1gX, w_2gX, \ldots$ are all disjoint, and $\norm{w_n}_G \le k_n$ for all $n$.
 Then $\nu(X) = 0$. \end{lemma}